mattermost/docs/source/mobile/mobile-hpns.rst

 Our Hosted Push Notification Service offers:

-- Access to a publicly-hosted Mattermost Push Notification Service (MPNS) offering an explicit `privacy policy <https://mattermost.com/data-processing-addendum/>`__ where the contents of unencrypted messages are not examined or stored
+- Access to a publicly-hosted Mattermost Push Notification Service (MPNS) offering an explicit `privacy policy <https://mattermost.com/data-processing-addendum/>`__ where the contents of unencrypted messages are not examined or stored.
-- Encrypted TLS connections between HPNS and Apple Push Notification Services, HPNS and Google’s Firebase Cloud Messaging service, and HPNS and your Mattermost server
+- Encrypted TLS connections between HPNS and Apple Push Notification Services, HPNS and Google’s Firebase Cloud Messaging service, and HPNS and your Mattermost server.
-- Production-level uptime expectation
+- Production-level uptime expectation.

 After purchasing a subscription to Mattermost E10 or higher from Mattermost, Inc. follow the instructions below to set up and test your system.